Software Failure Replay offers a strategic capability for accelerating software delivery and gaining competitive advantage.

 - Boost productivity

-Portable recordings allow engineers to debug any time anywhere
+Portable recordings allow engineers to debug anytime and on any machine

 - Enable cross-team collaboration